 - Submission of the proposal to develop a tripartite leadership programme in conjunction with NES and the Scottish Social Services Council aimed at leadership development focused on integrated working;

 - Scoping of a course targeted at practitioners who do not have a positional leadership role outwith their own practice

 Treating Access a toolkit for GP practices to improve their patients access to primary care

-Developing a Quality Framework for Scottish General Practice RCGP Scotland and Healthcare Improvement Scotland (HIS) have collaborated over the past 6 months (January - June 2014) to facilitate a working group to create a Quality Framework to drive quality improvement in Scottish General Practice and to support both RCGP Scotland and Healthcare Improvement Scotland objectives.
+Developing a Quality Framework for Scottish General Practice In 2014 RCGP Scotland and Healthcare Improvement Scotland (HIS) facilitated a working group to create a Quality Framework to drive quality improvement in Scottish General Practice and to support both RCGP Scotland and Healthcare Improvement Scotland objectives.

 The strategic working document describes existing quality improvement activities within general practice, determines where any gaps might be and makes a number of recommendations for future priorities.

 To help GPs who have been out of active practice or who have been working outside the UK and are considering returning or coming to work in Scottish General Practice, NHS Education Scotland offers two distinct programmes: the Scotland GP Returner programme and the Scotland GP Enhanced Induction Programme.
 You may be eligible for either programme which will be tailored around individual leaning needs assessments.
 These programmes are funded by the Scottish Government, providing applicants with a salary to support them whilst on the programme.
 More information about the programmes and other important information is available on the NHS Education for Scotland's National Returner Programme.